-Speak with an Experienced Rhode Island Divorce Attorney
+Rhode Island Divorce Lawyer

-Providing Compassionate Support & Guidance
+Providing Compassionate Support & Guidance for Over 30 Years

 Going through a divorce can be extremely stressful and emotional for all parties involved.
 At McIntyre Tate LLP, we understand that divorce is a very individualistic and personal experience and not just another legal process.
 Our RI divorce lawyers have more than 150 years of combined legal experience and are committed to guiding you through your divorce in the least stressful manner possible.